Applying for a Dutch-taught programme? Check the Dutch language requirements.

 The Graduate School of Humanities only accepts English language tests taken within the past two years, counted from the moment that you submit your application.
 English language test results that do not meet our requirements will not be considered, and will result in a rejection of your application.
 All certificates will be verified with the issuing exam centre.

-English language tests and minimum scores we accept:
+We only accept the following English language tests and minimum scores:

 Minimum scores: 7 overall, minimum 6.5 on each sub-score